-- In fiscal year 2019, the Council voted to approve the University of Texas Health Rio Grande Valley for membership to the Texas Alzheimer's Research and Care Consortium, and elect Eddie Patton Jr. as Council Vice Chair. - In fiscal year 2019, the Council Chair appointed Byron Cordes, Vaunette Fay, and Ana Guerrero Gore to a three-person biennial report workgroup to be convened by the Department of State Health Services (DSHS) in early fiscal year 2020. - In fiscal year 2020, Council members provided input for the biennial report via individual email.
-DSHS convened the three-person workgroup via conference call on February 25, 2020, to condense duplicate recommendations and consolidate the Council member input to send to the Council for review.
-The workgroup did not have a quorum of the Council and did not vote on any matter.
+- In fiscal years 2021 and 2022, the Council elected Eddie L. Patton, Jr., as Council Vice Chair. - In fiscal year 2021, the Council Chair appointed Vaunette Fay, Sudha Seshadri, Eddie L. Patton, Jr., and himself to a four-person biennial report workgroup to be convened by the Department of State Health Services (DSHS) in fiscal year 2021. - In fiscal year 2021, Council members provided input for the biennial report via individual email.
+DSHS convened the four-person biennial report workgroup via conference call on August 11, 2021, to condense duplicate recommendations and consolidate Council member input to send to the Council for review.
+The workgroup did not have a quorum of the Council and did not vote on any matter. - In fiscal year 2021, the Council Chair appointed Eddie L. Patton, Jr., Byron Cordes, Sudha Seshadri, and Michael Gayle to a four-person standing workgroup regarding possible Council activities. - In fiscal year 2021, DSHS convened the activities workgroup on January 14, 2021, and September 3, 2021, to discuss possible activities and send ideas to the Council for review.
+The workgroup did not have a quorum of the Council at the meetings and did not vote on any matter. - In fiscal year 2022, the Council voted to proceed with the development of an issue brief on the topic of dementia and social isolation and to explore possibilities for creating a video with information for persons with Alzheimer's and their family caregivers.